Particular/docs.particular.net/samples/cosmosdb/container/sample.md

 In the non-transactional mode the saga id is used as a partition key and thus the container needs to use `/id` as the partition key path.

-## Behaviors
+## Container Mapping

-For all messages destined to go to the `ShipOrderSaga` the container is overridden at runtime to use `ShipOrderSagaData` container.
+For `ShipOrder` messages destined to go to the `ShipOrderSaga` the container is overridden at runtime to use `ShipOrderSagaData` container.

-snippet: BehaviorAddingContainerInfo
+snippet: ContainerInformationFromLogicalMessage

-The behavior needs to be registered in the pipeline
+For all messages that have a saga type header `ShipOrderSaga` the container is overriden to use `ShipOrderSagaData` container too.

-snippet: BehaviorRegistration
+snippet: ContainerInformationFromHeaders

 ## Order saga data